BlueByteSystemsInc/PDMShell/src/PASTEASREFERENCE.md

 ---
 description: Appends one custom reference file to a source file or to files found by search.
-title: PASTEASREFERENCE Command | PDMShell | SOLIDWORKS PDM
+title: pasteasreference Command | PDMShell | SOLIDWORKS PDM
 ---
-# PASTEASREFERENCE Command
+# pasteasreference
 ## Description
 Appends one custom reference file to a source file or to files found by search in SOLIDWORKS PDM.